 f) Proper systems to ensure compliance with the provisions of all applicable laws werein place and that such systems are adequate and operating effectively.

 DETAILS OF INTERNAL FINANCIAL CONTROLS:

-The Board of Director have laid down Internal Financial Controls within the meaning ofthe explanation to Section 134(5)(e) ("IFC") of the Companies Act 2013.
-TheBoard is of the opinion that the Company has sound IFC commensurate with the nature andsize of its business.
+The Board of Directors have laid down Internal Financial Controls within the meaning ofthe explanation to Section 134(5)(e) (IFC) of the Companies Act 2013.
+TheBoard believes the Company has sound IFC commensurate with the nature and size of itsbusiness.
 Business is however dynamic.
-The Board is seized of the fact that IFC are notstatic and are in fact a fluid set of tools which evolve over time as thebusiness technology and fraud environment changes in response to competition industry practiceslegislation regulation and current economic conditions.
-There will thereforebe gaps in the IFC as Business evolves.
-The Company has a process in place to continuously identifysuch gaps and implement newer and or improved controls wherever the effect ofsuch gaps would have a material effect on the Company's operations.
+The Board is seized of the fact that IFC are notstatic and are in fact a fluid set of tools which evolve over time as the businesstechnology and fraud environment changes in response to competition industry practiceslegislation regulation and current economic conditions.
+There will therefore be gaps inthe IFC as Business evolves.
+The Company has a process in place to continuously identifysuch gaps and implement newer and or improved controls wherever the effect of such gapswould have a material effect on the Company's operations.

-Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Board has carried out an annualperformance evaluation of its own performance individual directors and its committees.The manner in which theevaluation has been carried out has been explained in the Corporate Governance Report.
+Pursuant to the provisions of the Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Board has carried out an annualperformance evaluation of its own performance individual directors and its committees.
+Ina separate meeting of independent directors performance of non-independent directors theBoard as a whole and the Chairperson of the Company was evaluated taking into account theviews of executive directors and non-executive directors.
+The manner in which theevaluation has been carried out has been explained in the Corporate Governance Report.

 NUMBER OF MEETINGS OF THE BOARD AND COMMITTEES OF THE BOARD: